Smoked Venison Roast

-So is there no way to properly smoke venison?
+So is there no way to properly make smoked venison roast?
 There is indeed, but you have to shift your barbecue compass to the West, to Central California, to be specific.

 The only contribution California makes to the barbecue universe is called Santa Maria Barbecue, normally done with beef tri-tip, a cut from the lower part of the cow’s hind leg.
 It is wonderful stuff, smoky with a lovely spice rub.
 But here’s the thing: Santa Maria BBQ, or what we here in Cali just call “tri-tip,” is never cooked past medium.
 To do so is a sin.

 Venison roasts, typically single-muscle roasts or those with just a few muscles — from the hind leg — are what you want when you make smoked venison.
-You can do this with a big section of backstrap, too.
+You make smoked venison backstrap similarly.

 How do you get there?
 You can do what I call “smoke roasting” — I have a method for this in my cookbook Buck, Buck, Moose.
 That consists of tossing a hunk of meat into a hot smoker and cooking it until the meat hits the proper internal temperature.

-To really smoke venison you will want to salt it first.
+To really make a nice smoked venison roast, you will want to salt it first.
 Not a full-on cure, but a nice salting.